 Remember that this site was chosen by the very people now sleeping there; it required the agreement of all the families before it could be set aside as a place to watch forever go by...

 |But the place is a mess!
 There is a sturdy fence around the site but nobody (by 2018 at least) has attempted the cleanup the place requires. |

 It is, however, a magic place and the views north in particular take in the Sinclair wetlands while in the distance can be seen the airport at Momona.
 In the other direction you can see Milton in the distance and the hills near the Clutha River.

 Note the small selector arrowheads (the tiny black triangles) that allow different search modes.
-Changing the SEARCH one to 'LIKE' for instance means that you can specify parts of a target e.g. 'Brown' will include 'BROWNE' etc.
+Changing the SEARCH one to 'EXACT' for instance means that you can specify parts of a target e.g. 'Brown' will exclude 'BROWNE' etc.

 Registered users have more options...